Adventures in Datacenter Networking

-— Austen Conrad, Founder
+— Austen Conrad, Founder, AIA, NCARB, NCIDQ

 FreeBSD’s native support for ZFS snapshots and jails provides a powerful foundation for immutable deployments.
 By creating a new jail from a ZFS snapshot for every release, we get instant roll‑backs, zero‑downtime upgrades, and a clean, reproducible environment.
 This article walks through the (very opinionated) flow that we use.
 From jails setup through running Caddy as a health‑checked reverse proxy in front of the jails.